prg-grp/website/_members/gigon.md

 ---

 I hold a Bachelor of Arts in Economics from the [University of St. Gallen](https://www.unisg.ch/){: target="_blank" }
-and currently study a Bachelor of Science in Computer Science at the [ETH Zurich](https://ethz.ch/){: target="_blank" }.
+and am currently pursuing a Bachelor of Science in Computer Science at [ETH Zurich](https://ethz.ch/){: target="_blank" }.
-In the Programming Group I deepen my computer science research expertise since fall 2022 and contribute to programming in the Metaverse and automated testing techniques for modern Infrastructure as Code programs.
+I joined the Programming Group in Fall 2022, where I contribute to programming in the Metaverse as well as automated testing techniques for modern Infrastructure as Code programs.